tayalmanan28/my_blogs/_posts/2022-09-13-Curriculum-for-Reinforcement-Learning.md

 The method of estimating learning progress from noisy task scores while balancing exploration vs exploitation can be borrowed from the non-stationary multi-armed bandit problem - use [ε-greedy](https://lilianweng.github.io/posts/2018-01-23-multi-armed-bandit/#%CE%B5-greedy-algorithm), or [Thompson sampling](https://lilianweng.github.io/posts/2018-01-23-multi-armed-bandit/#thompson-sampling).
 The core idea, in summary, is to use one policy to propose tasks for another policy to learn better.
 Interestingly, both works above (in the discrete task space) found that uniformly sampling from all tasks is a surprisingly strong benchmark.
 What if the task space is continuous?
 [Portelas, et al. (2019)](https://arxiv.org/abs/1910.07224) studied a continuous teacher-student framework, where the teacher has to sample parameters from continuous task space to generate a learning curriculum.
 Given a newly sampled parameter $p$, the absolute learning progress (short for ALP) is measured as $\text{ALP}\_p = \vert r - r_\text{old} \vert $, where $r$ is the episodic reward associated with $p$ and $r_\text{old}$ is the reward associated with $p_\text{old}$.
 Here, $p_\text{old}$ is a previous sampled parameter closest to $p$ in the task space, which can be retrieved by nearest neighbor.
 Note that how this ALP score is different from learning signals in TSCL or Grave, et al. 2017 above: ALP score measures the reward difference between two tasks rather than performance at two time steps of the same task.
-On top of the task parameter space, a Gaussian mixture model is trained to fit the distribution of $$ \text{ALP}_p $$ over $p$. ε-greedy is used when sampling the tasks: with some probability, sampling a random task; otherwise sampling proportionally to ALP score from the GMM model.
+On top of the task parameter space, a Gaussian mixture model is trained to fit the distribution of $ \text{ALP}\_p $ over $p$. ε-greedy is used when sampling the tasks: with some probability, sampling a random task; otherwise sampling proportionally to ALP score from the GMM model.
 ![](https://tayalmanan28.github.io/my_blogs/images/ALP-GMM-algorithm.png)
 Fig. 4.
 The algorithm of ALP-GMM (absolute learning progress Gaussian mixture model).
-(Image source: <a href="https://arxiv.org/abs/1910.07224" target="_blank">Portelas, et al., 2019</a>)
+(Image source: [Portelas, et al., 2019](https://arxiv.org/abs/1910.07224))

 ## Curriculum through Self-Play
 Different from the teacher-student framework, two agents are doing very different things.
 The teacher learns to pick a task for the student without any knowledge of the actual task content.
 What if we want to make both train on the main task directly?
 How about even make them compete with each other?
 [Sukhbaatar, et al. (2017)](https://arxiv.org/abs/1703.05407) proposed a framework for automatic curriculum learning through **asymmetric self-play**.
 Two agents, Alice and Bob, play the same task with different goals: Alice challenges Bob to achieve the same state and Bob attempts to complete it as fast as he can.